 - learned to surf on Hawaii’s North Shore, and

-- spent several months driving all over the U.S., sleeping in the back of a pickup in 2009 and a Subaru Outback from 2015 to present,
+- spent several months driving all over the U.S., sleeping in the back of a pickup in 2009 and a Subaru Outback from 2015 to 2017,

 to name a few memorable experiences!

 In Edward Abbey’s Desert Solitaire (which I highly recommend), the author writes: “A venturesome minority will always be eager to set off on their own, and no obstacles should be placed in their path; let them take risks, for godsake, let them get lost, sunburnt, stranded, drowned, eaten by bears, buried alive under avalanches — that is the right and privilege of any free American.”
 I’ve always identified with this line, as I honestly wouldn’t mind getting lost, stranded or buried alive under avalanches — and I actually think any of those experiences could make for a great story.

-When I’m off the road, I split my time between my home in rural western Pennsylvania, the greater Washington, D.C., area (my home from 2004-2015), and North Carolina (my childhood home).
-In my free time, I enjoy most forms of outdoor recreation (kayaking, climbing, backpacking, etc.), going on adventures with my dog, hanging out with my little cousins and my Little Sister, trying new recipes, semi-extreme couponing, and when I’m in Virginia, dancing with the Blue Ridge Thunder Cloggers.
+When I’m off the road, I split my time between my home in rural western Pennsylvania, the greater Washington, D.C., area (my home from 2004-2015) and North Carolina (my childhood home).
+In my free time, I teach weekly clogging classes, enjoy most forms of outdoor recreation (particularly kayaking and hiking), go on adventures with my dog, and hang out with my younger cousins and my Little Sister.

 About this site: